 As such, the informal housing industry is part of the informel sector To have informal housing status is to exist in ‘a state of deregulation, one where the ownership, use, and purpose of land cannot be fixed and mapped according to any prescribed set of regulations or the law.

 III.
 I can not differentiate exactly in this context, do I speak of humans or of sculptures?
-I tell of places where people can live or do I speak about places that are built for living but are kept empty and living is prohibited.
+Do I tell of places where people can live or do I speak about places that are built for living but are kept empty and living in these is prohibited.

 IV.
 I’m talking about everything.
 My sculptures tell about everything.
-All points can be summarized in one point, in the point all thoughts meet, which people call social misery.
+All points can be summarized in one point, in the point where all these thoughts meet.
+People call this point social misery.
 It does not matter if we talk about the problems in the big cities of Europe, in the USA, Asia or Africa.
 The miserable and unacceptable life situations are the same everywhere and nobody seems capable or willing to eliminate these problems.

-V. My sculptures are the social aspect.
-They orientate themselves on this misery, they face these problems and draw attention to these unbearable social problems.
+V. My sculptures describe the social aspect.
+They face these misery and draw attention to these unbearable social problems.
 My sculptures are installations.
-They are there.
-They are in the middle of the action and open existing rooms to be rediscovered.
+They exist.
+They are in the middle of the action and open existing space to be rediscovered.
 They are in places that are not normally intended for sculptures.